Joe Yates

-Experts say five cancer symptoms often slip under the radar, dismissed as everyday problems, but they could mean something far more serious.
+Experts have outlined the five cancer symptoms that often slip under the radar and are dismissed as everyday problems - but in reality, they could mean something far more serious.

 Sometimes a cancer diagnosis can arrive completely out of the blue, with no signs whatsoever, but more often than not, the body gives subtle warnings before things get worse.